-- A. Each licensee shall, within 90 days after the end of each fiscal year, or within any extended time as the Commission may prescribe, file with the Commission: - 1.
-An audited financial statement of the licensee for the fiscal year prepared in accordance with generally accepted accounting principles; and - 2.
+A. Each licensee shall, within 90 days after the end of each fiscal year, or within any extended time as the Commission may prescribe, file with the Commission:

+- 1. Its audited financial statements for the fiscal year prepared in accordance with generally accepted accounting principles; and - 2.
 Any other information as the Commission may reasonably require. - B. The audited financial statements shall be prepared by an independent certified public accountant or independent public accountant who is satisfactory to the Commission. - C. The audited financial statements shall include or be accompanied by a certificate of opinion of the independent certified public accountant or independent public accountant that is satisfactory in form and content to the Commission.
-If the certificate or opinion is qualified, the Commission may order the licensee to take any action as the Commission may find necessary to enable the independent or certified public accountant or independent public accountant to remove the qualification.
+If the certificate of opinion is qualified, the Commission may require the licensee to take any action as the Commission may find necessary to enable the independent certified public

+978 accountant or independent public accountant to remove the qualification.
+979

 § 6.2-1940.
-Authorized Delegate Reporting.
+Authorized delegate reporting.

-- A. Each licensee shall submit a report of its authorized delegates within 45 days of the end of the calendar quarter.
-The Commission is authorized and encouraged to utilize NMLS for the submission of such report provided that such functionality is consistent with the requirements of this section. - B. The authorized delegate report shall include each authorized delegate's: - 1.
-Company legal name; - 2.
-Taxpayer employer identification number; - 3.
-Principal provider identifier; - 4.
-Physical address; - 5.
-Mailing address; - 6.
-Business conducted in other states, if any; - 7.
-Fictitious or trade name, if any; - 8.
-Contact person name, phone number, and email; - 9.
+A. Each licensee shall submit to the Commission a report of its authorized delegates within 45 days after the end of every calendar quarter.
+The report shall contain information about all authorized delegates that were under contract with the licensee at any point during the calendar quarter.
+The Commission is authorized and encouraged to allow or require licensees to utilize NMLS for the submission of such reports provided that such functionality is consistent with the requirements of this section.

+- B. The authorized delegate report shall include the following information pertaining to each authorized delegate, as applicable: - 1.
+Legal name;

+- 2. Taxpayer employer identification number; - 3.
+Unique identifier assigned by the licensee to the authorized delegate; - 990 4.
+Physical address: - 991 5.
+Mailing address: - 6.
+Money transmission business conducted in other states; - 7.
+Fictitious or trade name; - 8.
+Contact person name, phone number, and email address; - 9.
 Start date as the licensee's authorized delegate; - 10.
-End date acting as the licensee's authorized delegate, if applicable; and - 11.
+End date acting as the licensee's authorized delegate; and - 11.
 Other information, if any, that the Commission reasonably requires with respect to the authorized delegate.